Installing a Tor Relay from Source on a Raspberry Pi

 Bridge Authority.
 So I lazily ran sudo apt-get update

-only to notice that no new version of the tor package was
+followed by sudo apt-get upgrade only to notice that no new version of the tor package was

 available via the package manager.
 Bummer.